 Did you try this recipe?
 I'd love to hear what you think!
 Comment below or tag me on Instagram.Print

 Top these gluten free pumpkin pancakes with toasted nuts, roasted fruit, or pumpkin/apple butter for a true breakfast treat!

 - 3 teaspoons baking powder

 - 1 teaspoon sea salt

 - 2 teaspoons pumpkin pie spice

 - 1 teaspoon vanilla extract

 - ¾ cup pumpkin puree

 - 4 tablespoons ghee/butter/coconut oil, melted

-- 1 ½ cups dairy free milk (I used an almond/coconut milk blend)
+- 1 ½ cups milk or dairy free milk (I used an almond/coconut milk blend)

 - In a large bowl, combine the cassava flour, arrowroot powder, baking powder, sea salt, and pumpkin pie spice.
 Add the maple syrup, vanilla extract, pumpkin puree, eggs, melted ghee, and dairy free milk, stirring until smooth.